Music Publishing Explained for Musicians

 - Sync licensing royalties: Royalties generated every time a song is broadcast through an AV media placement (think adverts, films & video games).

-Essentially however, each of these royalties all relate to how an artist's music is USED.
+Essentially, however, each of these royalties relates to how an artist's music is used.

 Whether that be copied or sold in physical or digital formats, performed live on stage or at a public venue, or even broadcast on the radio or in any kind of AV media.